arthurlacoste/magicSMS/README.md

 ## Todolist

+- Add a way to logout
-Using other services than Smsgateway.me, because smileys doesn't work ! :/
+- Using other services than Smsgateway.me, because smileys doesn't work ! :/

-I'm not affiliate to Smsgateway.me
+I'm not affiliate to Smsgateway.me.

+Thanks for Momcilo Popov for his [interface](https://codepen.io/Momciloo/pen/bEdbxY).